wp-plugins/nextgen-facebook/readme.txt

 = Pro Version =

-The *Free* version is a full-featured, stable and well supported plugin.
+The Standard version from WordPress.org is a full-featured, stable and well supported plugin.
 The [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) builds on this solid base by adding support for [Twitter Cards](https://dev.twitter.com/docs/cards), [WooCommerce](http://wordpress.org/plugins/woocommerce/) and [MarketPress](http://wordpress.org/plugins/wordpress-ecommerce/) products, tighter integration with popular SEO plugins (for title and description values), enhanced customization features for *each individual Post and Page*, and dynamically changes the social button language to match the webpage.
 You can also enable a file cache for social images and JavaScripts (to further improve the page load times), and if you use a CDN or dedicated server to handle static content, the Pro version includes a URL rewriting feature (for encoded URLs that other plugins do not detect).

 Upgrading to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button located on any NGFB Open Graph+ settings page, purchase the plugin through Paypal, then receive an email with your Authentication ID, and update the plugin from within WordPress (like a regular plugin update).